Select the email address below to ask a question of an admissions official at the School of Dentistry. email@example.com

 Students are advised to gain, through their college studies, an understanding and an appreciation of various cultural backgrounds in preparation for their futures as professionals and community leaders.

 - Application for admission to Marquette University School of Dentistry may be made through the Associated American Dental Schools Application Service (AADSAS).
 All AADSAS applicants must submit an online application.
-The application may be accessed at www.ADEA.org in early June prior to the year for which admission is being sought.
-Individuals who do not have computer access should contact AADSAS by phone at (202) 289-7201 or (800) 353-2237 or by mail at 1400 K Street, NW, Suite 1100, Washington, D.C.
-20005.
+The application may be accessed at www.ADEA.org in mid-May and should be submitted in early June prior to the year for which admission is being sought.
+Individuals who do not have computer access should contact AADSAS by phone at (202) 289-7201 or (800) 353-2237 or by mail at 655 K Street, NW, Suite 800, Washington, D.C.
+20001.

 - The completed application should be submitted to AADSAS in the month of June.
 For optimum consideration, completed credentials should be received no later than Sept.
 1.